RobTillaart/X9C10X/README.md

 - **void decr()** moves one position down (if possible).
 - **void store()** stores the current position in NV-RAM to be used at the next restart.
 Does not return a value as the position cannot be read from the device.
-So the user should keep track of the position if needed.
+So the user must keep track of the position if needed.

 ## X9C10X base class

-This class is derived from the X9C class but adds position, Ohm and type information.
+This class is derived from the X9C class and adds position, Ohm and type information.

 - **X9C10X(uint32_t Ohm = 10000)** Constructor, default initializes the resistance to 10000 Ω.
 To calibrate one can fill in any other (measured) value e.g. 9950 Ω.